Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Perform a CloudWatch Logs search that uses the groupby keyword and count function.
 - [ ] Perform an Amazon Athena query that uses the SELECT and GROUP BY keywords.
 - [ ] Perform an Amazon RDS query that uses the SELECT and GROUP BY keywords.

-### A company has an internal web application that runs on Amazon EC2 instances behind an Application Load Balancer.
-The instances run in an Amazon EC2 Auto Scaling group in a single Availability Zone.
-A SysOps administrator must make the application highly available.
-Which action should the SysOps administrator take to meet this requirement?

-- [ ] Increase the maximum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.
-- [ ] Increase the minimum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.
-- [x] Update the Auto Scaling group to launch new instances in a second Availability Zone in the same AWS Region.
-- [ ] Update the Auto Scaling group to launch new instances in an Availability Zone in a second AWS Region.

 ### A company's financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer.
 Which solution will meet this requirement?